-Many do the error of focusing into only some topics for the examination.
+Many make the error of focusing on only some topics for the examination.
 That's totally WRONG!
 You should cover the maximum topics.
 All knowledge is necessary for an examination.
 I highly recommend you use your own thinking rather than just 'copy paste' what you learned from books, teachers and the internet.

 Do you know how to choose what essay you’re going to do?
 If you think that you should do the topic that you ‘like’ then you’re wrong.
 You should do the topic on which you have more knowledge, even if you dislike the topic.

 Important sources of information are: local newspaper, magazines, books specialised in essays (wide choice at your local library) and the internet.

 - fluent style and demonstration of the use of appropriate idiom